Pelosi to announce formal impeachment inquiry of Trump

 Pelosi's change of heart comes as dozens of House Democrats — now more than two-thirds of the caucus — have come out in support of an impeachment inquiry in the wake of reports that Trump may have withheld aid to Ukraine to pressure officials there to investigate the son of political rival Joe Biden.

-Pelosi is expected to announce the development after an all-caucus meeting she called for 4 p.m.
+Pelosi, D-Calif., is expected to announce the development after a meeting of the Democratic caucus she called for 4 p.m.
 ET on Tuesday.

+No decisions have been made regarding the formation of a select committee that would oversee an inquiry, a senior Democratic aide told NBC News.
+The idea has been raised by some members and some may endorse the idea publicly.
+A decision on whether to create one will be made soon, the aide said.

 White House press secretary Stephanie Grisham responded to the reports by saying that "the Democrats continue to weaponize politics when they should be working on behalf of their constituents, which is nothing new."